-We welcome all nationalities and have Live-In Carers from many countries who successfully completed their training and made a start with their working life in the UK.
+We welcome all nationalities and have Carers from many countries who have successfully completed their training and made a start with their working life in the UK.

 Tax: As you will be working and paid a salary in the UK, you will need to pay tax (PAYE) and a contribution to National Insurance.
 We will calculate and deduct this automatically from your salary each month and provide you with a payslip so that you can see your earnings and deductions.